aws-samples/apigateway-websockets-golang/README.md

-# Amazon APIGateway WebSockets with Amazon ElastiCache for Redis
+# Amazon API Gateway WebSockets with Amazon ElastiCache for Redis

 This project contains a reference implementation for using AWS VPC, Amazon API Gateway WebSockets, AWS Lambda, and Amazon ElastiCache for Redis.